-Performance-based restricted stock units ("PSUs") represent the right to receive shares of the Company's Class A common stock at a specified date in the future based on pre-determined performance and service conditions and typically have a vesting period of one to seven years.
+Performance-based restricted stock units ("PSUs") represent the right to receive shares of the Company's Class A or Class B common stock at a specified date in the future based on pre-determined performance and service conditions and typically have a vesting period of one to seven years.
 PSUs granted include awards with market conditions that are eligible to vest based on the achievement of predetermined stock price goals and awards with performance conditions that are eligible to vest based on predetermined Company performance targets.

-The following table summarizes PSU award activity for the year ended December 31, 2021:
+The following table summarizes PSU award activity for the years ended December 31, 2022:

-PSU

-Number of Shares Weighted Average Grant Date Fair Value

-Outstanding PSUs at December 31, 2020 - -

-PSUs granted 7,082,432 \$ 14.37

-PSUs canceled - -

-Outstanding PSUs at December 31, 2021 7,082,432 \$ 14.37
+PSUs Number of Shares Weighted Average Grant Date Fair Value Outstanding PSUs at December 31, 2021 7,082,432 \$ 14.37 PSUs granted 1,659,598 \$ 6.00 PSUs canceled (277,453) 13.74 Outstanding PSUs at December 31, 2022 8,464,577 \$ 12.75